iqr-lab/iqr-lab.github.io/_members/anushka-potdar.md

 email: anushka.potdar@yale.edu
 ---

-Hi!
-I'm Anushka, and I'm a PhD student in Computer Science at Yale University in the Inquisitive Robotics Lab, advised by Tesca Fitzgerald.

-My research vision is driven by my goal to contribute to enabling astronauts to explore deep space.
-Enabling astronauts to explore deep space requires astronauts to be able to solve complex problems without relying on experts on Earth due to space/ground communication delays and/or lack of communication.

-My research goal is to draw from established collaboration strategies humans use to solve problems in safety-critical situations to develop agents that can collaborate with astronauts to solve emergency anomalies.
+Anushka Potdar is a fourth year Ph.D. student in Computer Science at Yale University, advised by Tesca Fitzgerald.
+Her research aims to create AI diagnostic tools to help astronauts solve unexpected problems in space.
+Outside of her Ph.D. research, Anushka serves as Chair of the Graduate Student Assembly, as a Fellow of Yale’s Graduate Writing Lab, and as a Graduate Affiliate of Yale’s Trumbull College.